wander-mind/linux/ai.md

 Fabric is basically a collection of .md files with instructions for the ai how to fufill a task, like: "Think deeply..., Take a step back, think step-by-step about how you will give step 1,2,3...".
 You are basically talking to it like a human, wierdly enough.
 You can use the prebuild ones or make your own prompts.

-Think about how you will do that with ChatGPT? you go to your browser, load the website, manage through the GUI, maybe load up a conversation with instructions from before, even though it's memory isn't infite from a timeline view...
+Think about how you will do that with ChatGPT? you go to your browser, load the website, manage through the GUI, maybe load up a conversation with instructions from before, even though it's memory isn't infite from a timeline view, if you don't pay 20$ a month you have a limit of how many times a day you can use it...
 This is a tool to reduce friction.
+It's a straightforeward CLI native tool.
+The more you store your ideas and work in text form, the better, like Vim in a way, it's a tool to help you manipulate you knowledge base and ideas from your own little text world.
+Clone the [repo](https://github.com/danielmiessler/fabric) and install with *pipx*.

+===

+### Here is a quote from the GitHub page explaining it all

+#### Breaking problems into components

+Our approach is to break problems into individual pieces (see below) and then apply AI to them one at a time.
+See below for some examples.

+#### Too many prompts

+Prompts are good for this, but the biggest challenge I faced in 2023——which still exists today—is the sheer number of AI prompts out there.
+We all have prompts that are useful, but it's hard to discover new ones, know if they are good or not, and manage different versions of the ones we like.

+One of fabric's primary features is helping people collect and integrate prompts, which we call Patterns, into various parts of their lives.

+Fabric has Patterns for all sorts of life and work activities, including:

+- Extracting the most interesting parts of YouTube videos and podcasts.
+- Writing an essay in your own voice with just an idea as an input.
+- Summarizing opaque academic papers.
+- Creating perfectly matched AI art prompts for a piece of writing.
+- Rating the quality of content to see if you want to read/watch the whole thing.
+- Getting summaries of long, boring content.
+- Explaining code to you.
+- Turning bad documentation into usable documentation.
+- Creating social media posts from any content input.
+- And a million more…

+#### Our approach to prompting

+Fabric Patterns are different than most prompts you'll see.

+- First, we use Markdown to help ensure maximum readability and editability.
+This not only helps the creator make a good one, but also anyone who wants to deeply understand what it does.
+Importantly, this also includes the AI you're sending it to!

+[Here](https://github.com/danielmiessler/fabric/blob/main/patterns/extract_wisdom/system.md)'s an example of a Fabric Pattern.

+- Next, we are extremely clear in our instructions, and we use the Markdown structure to emphasize what we want the AI to do, and in what order.

+- And finally, we tend to use the System section of the prompt almost exclusively.
+In over a year of being heads-down with this stuff, we've just seen more efficacy from doing that.
+If that changes, or we're shown data that says otherwise, we will adjust.

+===